Adding more rules and human effort (law) to our lives actually makes sin worse:

 The more we know how much Jesus loves us, He will set us free!

-When we look to Jesus ALONE – seeing that He made us righteous (2 Corinthians 3:9, 5:21) without our works but by GRACE ALONE through faith, then we are set free.
+When we look to Jesus ALONE – seeing that He made us righteous and perfect (2 Corinthians 3:9, 5:21) without our works but by GRACE ALONE through faith, then we are set free.

 2nd Corinthians 3 “15 But to this day, when Moses is read, a veil lies on their heart.
 16 But whenever someone turns to the Lord, the veil is taken away.
 17 Now the Lord is the Spirit and where the Spirit of the Lord is, there is liberty.
 18 But we all, with unveiled face seeing the glory of the Lord as in a mirror, are transformed into the same image from glory to glory, even as from the Lord, the Spirit.”